 Kevin Folta, University of Florida horticulture department, and leading biotech advocate.
 Although Folta is best known for extensive conflicts of interest in his self-proclaimed role as a "science communicator," there are also multiple witnesses to his having abused his ex-wife while they were married.
 He was forced to step down as chair of the department in the wake of those revelations.

 Michael Westaway, University of Queensland in Australia.
-Bullying, harassment, unethical conduct, more details to come.
+Bullying, harassment, unethical conduct.

 Alan Cooper, ancient DNA, University of Adelaide.
 Bullying, harassment, unethical behavior.
 The university launched a "culture check" as a result of publicity about the case and victims coming forward; that inquiry has now led to Cooper's suspension as director of the lab pending disciplinary action.